Toxblh/btt-touchbar-preset/README.md

 ![Screenshot](docs/Screenshot.png?raw=true)

-If you want to chage icons, resolution the TouchBar is 2170×60 pixels
+If you want to change icons, the resolution the TouchBar is 2170×60 pixels